Journey Of My Real Estate Agent Career

 What I Did For The Past 18 Years

 I had a short stint working in an events company after leaving the music industry.
-Thereafter I head into the Real Estate Industry.
+Thereafter I head into the real estate Industry.

 What made me chose a career in real estate?

-I started off in my real estate career doing HDB sales.
+I started off in my real estate agent career doing HDB sales.
 I remembered during my very early days in real estate, I helped a seller to sell his 3rm HDB flat.
 On the eve of completion, we arranged to do a final inspection.
 I got the shock of my life when I reached, There was loanshark graffitis all over the wall along the staircase.
 It was then that I realized the seller borrowed from the loan sharks.
 The buyer's agent, who came on behalf of the buyer were equally in shock.
 We wondered how we were going to complete the case the next day.

 After a sleepless night thinking of the 101 scenarios that could happen, I finally met the buyer the next day.
 I apologized to him, expecting a big scolding from him.
 Surprisingly he was quite cool about it.
 He asked the seller to let him know which groups of loan shark he had borrowed the money from.
 He is in the "moneylending business" and will talk to them to not harass him!